 Anglers are reminded that several states have areas of jurisdiction in Long Island Sound and fishing regulations can vary between these states.
 When on the waters or shores of each state, anglers must comply with all regulations of that state, regardless of the port they intend to return to.
 To be legal when crossing state boundary lines, anglers must abide by the most restrictive of the states’ regulations for each species.

-Latitude/Longitude coordinates depicting the Connecticut boundary line in Long Island Sound and Fishers Island Sound are available in the Marine Fisheries Information Circular which can be found on the DEEP web site: www.ct.gov/deep/fishing.
-The Information Circular can also be obtained by calling 860-434-6043 or email: firstname.lastname@example.org.
+Latitude/Longitude coordinates depicting the Connecticut boundary line in Long Island Sound and Fishers Island Sound are available in the Marine Fisheries Information Circular which can be found on the DEP web site: www.ct.gov/dep/fishing.
+The Information Circular can also be obtained by calling 860-434-6043 or email: email@example.com.